SNAPSHOT-India stocks, bonds, rupee, swap, call at 0810 GMT

 -----------------------

-The BSE index up 0.04 percent and the broader NSE index 0.13 percent higher, lead by gains in banking shares.
-Stocks also track firm cues from regional cues as markets across Asia trade higher.
+The benchmark BSE index down 0.1 percent and the broader NSE index 0.15 percent lower, led by technology and healthcare stocks.

 RUPEE